The Moravian musical heritage forms a vital link

 is custodian of some 10,000 manuscripts and early imprints, which comprise music by both Moravian and non-Moravian composers; sacred and secular; American and European; vocal and instrumental.

-MMF has an extensive music reference library and sells modern editions of, recordings of, and books about Moravian music.
+MMF has an extensive music reference library and publishes books about Moravian music.

-Approximately one-third of the archival collection is housed at the
+Approximately one-third of the archival holdings is housed at the

 Archie K Davis Center, 457 S. Church St., Winston-Salem, NC;